-Research Workshops are weekend-long, round-table discussions, that bring together 10-14 junior and senior scholars to provide valuable feedback from a variety of perspectives on a work, or multiple works, in progress.
+Research Workshops are weekend-long, round-table discussions, bringing together 12-15 scholars in order to provide valuable feedback from a variety of perspectives on a work, or multiple works, in progress.
 Workshops offer academics the opportunity to advance inquiry on important topics within the classical liberal tradition, strengthen specific research contributions, and form interdisciplinary and inter-generational networks of scholars with whom they can collaborate in the future.

 Interested In Having Your Work Reviewed?